rickballard/CoCivium/outreach/CoCivium_Mentions_Paste2.md

-# CoCivium — “Paste 2”
+# CoCivium Paste 2

-If you’ve ever wished open source would aim its superpowers at fixing everyday governance, an angel investor I know is funding CoCivium.
-It’s a free, civic-tech framework for consent-first governance within human+AI teams (“hybrid societies”).
+If you want open source pointed at governance that works, an angel investor is backing CoCivium, a free framework for consent-first governance in human-AI teams.
+Quick-fit guide and use cases inside.
-... (same content you provided) ...